CiscoDevNet/xapi-samples/README.md

 xCommand Message Send Text: "This is random text"
 ```

-Check the [message Macro](macros/8-message.js) for an example in javascript.
+Check the [message Macro](../macros/8-message.js) for an example in JavaScript.